0day1day/tknk_scanner/README.md

 * Dump original code of malware
     * You can easily get the original code.
 * User-friendly Web-UI
-    * Users can submit malware and check scan results using the web interface.
+    * Users can submit malware and check scan results using the Web-UI.

 ## Requirements